jessengatai/okayNowThis.js/README.md

 ```

 #### Resume
-Resume will re-attach and re-add the queue and plugin classes to the staging element
+Resume will re-attach the queue and re-add the plugin classes to the staging element.
 ```javascript
 $('.resume').on('click',function(){
 	$('#yourstage').okaynowthis('resume',function(){